-Tags are keywords or labels you can apply to items in Trove.
+Tags are keywords you can add to items in Trove.

-A tag can be anything you want it to be; for example, it could describe a topic, a place, an event, a person, a feeling, your research progress.
-A newspaper article on the opening of the Sydney Opera House could be tagged with any of the following by users and a lot more besides:
+A tag can be anything you want it to be, describing a topic, a place, an event, a person, a feeling, or your personal research progress.

-Tags may be public, seen by all Trove users, or private, seen only by you.
+Private tags are seen only by you, but public tags are seen by all Trove users.
 They can help you and other users find items of interest and collect like items together.
+To add a tag:

 - Click on ‘Tags’ in the User activity box to the right of the item’s title